steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Commit
 ### General
     Today
-        Add a busy indicator.
-            Clear validation fields before POST.
-            Populate the ValidationSummary with POST errors.
         Style the ProgressBar
             Increase the default width of the Progress Bar.
             Increase the height.

         Remove Jewelry Project?